 The CDC estimates 4.7 million people sustain dog bites each year, 800,000 of which require medical care.
 If your dog does bite someone, you are responsible for those medical expenses.

 Your home insurance policy may help cover those costs if you added on animal liability coverage (and depending on the breed).
 This is the only coverage that can help pay for bodily injuries and property damage your rambunctious pup (or other domestic pets) may cause.

 You wake to commotion coming from the kitchen one morning.
 You hear pots and pans hit the floor, the shatter of broken plates.
 As you cautiously approach, nothing could have prepared you for the surreal, spine-chilling horror of seeing a 400-pound black bear standing in your home.

 That’s what happened to a man in Colorado who barely escaped with his life.
 It sounds like his garage door may have taken a hit.

-If a bear wanders into your home and causes mayhem, an HO3 policy may cover that kind of damage to the dwelling, depending on where you live and the exact language in the policy.
+If a bear wanders into your home and causes mayhem, a homeowners policy may cover that kind of damage to the dwelling, depending on where you live and the exact language in the policy.